 Transition to Retirement

-If you are between age 55 - 75, putting in place a transition to retirement strategy could save you thousands by allowing you to:
+If you are between age preservation age and 65, putting in place a transition to retirement strategy could allow you to:

 • ease into retirement by reducing working hours without reducing your net income